 He handed her two high passage tickets and four thousand credits in cash.
 “That should cover your travel to and from Ussan along with the freight fees.
 I’ll leave it to you to arrange transportation – Ussan isn’t a high priority destination right now as they’re just getting started with the second harvest of the year there, so it’ll be catch as catch can for transport.”

-“I’ll get right on it, Your Grace,” she said.
+“I’ll get right on it, Your Excellency,” she said.

-“Easy, Captain,” replied Toyama.
+“Easy, your ladyship,” replied Toyama.
 “You don’t have to impress me with this one – it’s not life or death.
 I’d let you use my star yacht but I promised to ferry some of the off-world nobles home, so it’s not available.
 Ussan is a very pretty planet, unless you’re agoraphobic.
 You might even take a day or two just for yourself when the work is done.
-So, get moved in here and then work on finding some passage, okay?”
+So, get moved in here and then work on finding some passage, all right?”

 Atopia quickly discovered that finding commercial passage to Ussan was next to impossible, despite the fact that it was only one parsec away.
 She’d about given up when one of the nobles from the reception linked in.

 Baron Eldon von Haas of Teleajen was a portly, jovial gentleman with a prominent graying moustache and a monocle.
 “I was checking back in with you to see if you’d decided on the offer I made you at the reception,” he said.

 Atopia sighed in frustration as she explained the effects of Sonophim Robosi.
 “So you see,” she concluded, “I really don’t remember meeting you or what we discussed.”